sfleischman105/sfleischman105.github.io/_posts/2018-10-12-led-glasses-progress.md

 They turned out great!

-I'd upload a demo video of them working, but I'm a little too lazy right now.
+I'd upload a demo video of them working later.
 But let me tell you, these things are _bright_.
 They're so bright I can't look at them without sunglasses on.

 ## 3d Printed Front Panel